Nitish bats for 'one nation, one power tariff' | Headlines

 Nitish bats for 'one nation, one power tariff'

-Bihar Chief Minister Nitish Kumar on Wednesday called for a one nation, one power tariff policy, stating that some states have to purchase power at a higher rate than others.Unveiling Power Department projects worth Rs 15,871 crore, he said Bihar gets electricity from the central governments power plants at a higher rate compared to other states.All states are actively participating in the inclusive growth of the country.
+Bihar Chief Minister Nitish Kumar has called for a one nation, one power tariff policy, stating that some states have to purchase power at a higher rate than others.Unveiling Power Department projects worth Rs 15,871 crore on Wednesday, he said Bihar gets electricity from the central governments power plants at a higher rate compared to other states.All states are actively participating in the inclusive growth of the country.

 - Country: